malcolmsimgithub/ChemOS2.0/README.md

 Web application for ChemOS 2.0.
 A:sidebar for toggling between instruments/features.
 B:job submission for the HPLC-MS. C:data visualiza- tion of the HLPC-MS’s job results.

+# Faulty simulators
+The folder ChemOS2.0-simulation-errors contains code for modified HPLC and optics table simulators that can crash randomly.
+It aslo contains some scripts that demonstrate error handling in workflows These are intended to demonstrate the error handling capabilities of ChemOS 2.0

+# Parallel simulators
+The folder ChemOS2.0-simulation-parallel contains code for two HPLC simulators, and a script designed to showcase the job parallelization capabilities of ChemOS 2.0 using python's asyncio library.

 ## echem data
 Note that we have included a folder called "echem_data".
 This code is a part of a thesis that incorporates this project, and is not directly related to